Skip to content

 Kandji Team Kandji Team

 But it’s one thing to know you need to test and another to get that testing done.
-Here are a few guidelines for ensuring that you'll be ready when those OSes finally do ship this fall.
+Here are a few guidelines to ensure that you'll be ready when those OSes ship in a couple of months.

 Downloading Prerelease Operating Systems

 According to the terms and conditions, you should not share software you download from AppleSeed with anyone else—even in your organization.
-The best way to have others participate in testing is to have them sign in with their own Managed Apple IDs.
+The best way to have others participate in testing is to have them sign in and download the software using their own Managed Apple Accounts.
+(More on that in a moment.)

 Installing Beta Software